Each hashtag #ShareYourVoice is a step forward in raising awareness, and each flyer you distribute is an opportunity to find a missing person.

 Here’s how to show your support for the MMIW community and take part in the #ShareYourVoice

-- Take a photo with the flyer.
+Take a photo of yourself with the flyer

 Use #ShareYourVoice to be featured on our social wall!